mhjony/Tramigo_laravel/README.md

 # Tramigo_laravel

-To run this project follow the following steps.
+Please follow the following steps in order to run this project.
 You should configure .env file to create a connection with your database.
 1. git clone https://github.com/mhjony/Tramigo_laravel.git
 2. cd Tramigo_laravel/laravel_app/
 3. composer i